xanderhendriks/rpi-embedded-target-action-runner/README.md

 - [CircleCI](https://circleci.com/)
 - [Jenkins](https://www.jenkins.io/) (Self hosted)

-# Github action for building code
-Create a file called .github/workflows/ci_pipeline.yml and add the following pipeline name:
+# Lab 2 - Build the sample application in github actions
+## Overview
+In this lab, we will be creating a pipeline file to instruct Github actions how to build our sample application.
+After downloading the release build from Github we'll see that the running code now shows a proper version number in the terminal.

+## Instructions
+Switch to the Lab 2 branch to avoid having to copy/paste the code from the instructions.
+After making sure you are in the root of your fork, execute the following GIT command:

+    git merge origin/lab_2

+### Pipeline YAML file
+Walk through the file .github/workflows/ci_pipeline.yml andas explained below:

+The name states the pipeline name that will be shown in Github actions:

     name: Continuous integration pipeline

-Configure when to run the action.
+The next statements configure when to run the action.
 For now we'll start with all pushes to the master branch:

     on:
       push:
         branches:
           - master

-Add the jobs entry and define the **build-sample-application** job and name it **Build**.
+The jobs entry contains a list of all jobs that need to be run as part of the pipeline.
+Our first one is the **build-sample-application** job with the name **Build**.
 This is the name that will show on the webpage.
 Keep the name short as long names get abbreviated.
-We'll run the action on an ubuntu-22.04 cloud runner:
+The action will be run on an ubuntu-22.04 cloud runner:

     jobs:
       build-sample-application: